 "I am paid for my labor," Mauve reminded gently, and perhaps a little insensitively, but she hadn't liked the idea of being compared to a slave.

-"Enough to make a living? or even fairly for the amount of work you do?
-Can you walk out and leave at any time?" she asked.
+"Enough to make a living?
+Or even fairly?
+Could you leave your position at anytime?" she asked.

 "Well no..."
 Mauve murmured.

-"Then you are not free," she said plainly.
+"Then you are not free," Aine said plainly.

-"I never thought I'd see it again; home" Aine continued in her silence, "I thought I would forever be stuck behind those horrible city gates never to look upon the forests or mountains again, or feel the river winds in my hair.
+"I never thought I'd see it again..."
+Aine breathed, a remote expression clouding her eyes.
+"I thought I would forever be stuck behind those horrible city gates never to look upon the forests or mountains again, or feel the river winds in my hair.
 I don't know how you Imperials do it, locked away behind your walls and castles, always serving your Lords with your coin and your sweat."

 The bitterness in her tongue stung Mauve and she felt as if she had done something terrible to the girl simply for being Imperial.

-"I'm sorry," Aine realized, "I don't think I really knew how angry I truly was until now…"
+"I'm sorry," Aine realized quickly, "I don't think I really knew how angry I truly was until now…"